antonguzun/webservers_benchmark/README.md

 - deserialization row into object/structure
 - serialization into json

-`update user` is test which produce:
+`update user` is a test which produces:

 - deserialization path, headers and body
 - comparison token header